Tomato-Based Salsa

 Health Benefits

-- High in lycopene, a powerful antioxidant linked to reduced cardiovascular disease and certain cancer risks
+- Lycopene in cooked tomatoes acts as powerful antioxidant, potentially reducing cardiovascular disease and certain cancer risks

 Buying Guide